AssemblyScript/assemblyscript/src/README.md

 Compiler
 ========

-Portable compiler sources that compile to both JavaScript using `tsc` and WebAssembly using `asc`.
+Portable compiler sources that compile to both JavaScript using `tsc` and WebAssembly using `toilscript`.

 Architecture
 ------------